 Incorporate NGSS/IGSS at Your School

 Project Green Schools provides a structured program and process for high-achieving, environmentally focused students to create extraordinary impact in schools, organizations, and communities while getting the recognition they deserve on a state and national level.
-The program develops bright, civic-minded, environmentally literate citizens.
-By incorporating NGSS/IGSS in your school, students in grades K through 12 will advance their passion for preserving the environment through environmental service projects, leadership, and activism.
+The program develops bright, civic-minded, energy and environmentally literate citizens.
+By incorporating NGSS/IGSS in your school, students in grades K through 12 will advance their passion for preserving the environment through service projects, leadership, and activism.
 Green Student Leaders [Gr K-12] are recognized annually for their accomplishments in the form of National and International Green Schools Society Certificates, Pins [Bronze, Silver, Gold], and Honor stoles based on their accomplishments with this nationally-recognized program.